eddahbarasa/AdvancedDataModeling/README.md

 Global Super Store want to check the profits made in each country in Africa.
 However, they are only interested in data from countries where they have made at least $500 in profit.

 Create a bar chart in Tableau called Profits in Africa.
 When you rollover a bar, you should be able to see
-*	Name of the country,
+*	Name of the country
 *	Profits
 *	Shipping cost

 ![bar chart](https://user-images.githubusercontent.com/106580846/217535706-9dff422d-7952-46e5-a367-9e294c68d842.png)

+From the visualisation we can easily determine the country with the highest and lowest profits, estimate the median though we can't determine if there is a relationship between profit and shipping cost, we would need a different chart, a scatter plot, for that

 **Here is a link to the worksheet on Tableau Public** https://public.tableau.com/views/GlobalSuperStoreProfitsinAfrica/ProfitsinAfrica?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link